You do not have to parent from pressure

-Why take this course?
+Why this course matters?

 Curriculum

-The "Good Mom" Myth
+The "Good Parent" Myth

 The Silent Struggles